NxPKG/khulnasoft-docs/content/r2/examples/rclone.md

 ## List buckets & objects

-The [rclone tree](https://rclone.org/commands/rclone_tree/) command can be used to list the contents of the remote, in this case Cloudflare R2.
+The [rclone tree](https://rclone.org/commands/rclone_tree/) command can be used to list the contents of the remote, in this case Khulnasoft R2.

 ```sh
 $ rclone tree r2demo: